Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-Enable or disable the Dev Portal Interface and API
+Enable or disable the Dev Portal Interface and API.

-When enabled, Kong will expose the Kong Dev Portal Files endpoint and the public Dev Portal Files API.
+When enabled, Kong exposes the Kong Dev Portal Files endpoint and the public Dev Portal Files API.

 **Example:**